0xPolygonID/tutorials/mkdocs/docs/verifier/on-chain-verification/overview.md

 ### Set the ZKP Request

 As previously mentioned, the actual zkp request "to be born before 01/01/2001" hasn't been added to the Smart Contract yet.
-To do so it is necessary to call [`setZKPRequest`](https://github.com/0xPolygonID/contracts/blob/main/contracts/verifiers/ZKPVerifier.sol#L62) function inherited inside the ERC20Verifier.
+To do so it is necessary to call
+<a href="https://github.com/0xPolygonID/contracts/blob/main/contracts/verifiers/ZKPVerifier.sol#L62" target="_blank">`setZKPRequest`</a>

+[`setZKPRequest`](https://github.com/0xPolygonID/contracts/blob/main/contracts/verifiers/ZKPVerifier.sol#L62) function inherited inside the ERC20Verifier.
 This function takes as input:
 - `requestId`, namely the id associated with the request.
 - `validator` the address of the [Validator Smart Contract](https://github.com/0xPolygonID/contracts/blob/main/contracts/validators/CredentialAtomicQuerySigValidator.sol).
 This is the contract that actually executes the verification on the zk proof submitted by the user
 - `query`, namely the rules that the user must satisfy